 - An Australian citizen, Australian permanent resident, Australian permanent humanitarian visa holder or New Zealand citizen

 If you answered ‘yes’ to all four questions, then you may be eligible to enrol in a government-subsidised course with Kenvale as an approved Smart and Skilled training provider.

-You still pay a fee, but the majority of the course fee is subsidised by the NSW Goverment
+You still pay a fee, but the majority of the course fee is subsidised by the NSW government.

 The Consumer Protection Strategy also outlines the rights of a student who undertakes a VET training under the Smart and Skilled Funding.
-It includes any measures that has been set by the government to ensure students are covered by consumer protection, as well as other processes that may assist the students receiving training under the Smart and Skilled funding.
+It includes any measures that has been set by the government to ensure consumer protection are obliged by the training providers, as well as other processes that may assist the students receiving training under the Smart and Skilled funding.
 You may also visit the relevant page on Smart and Skilled website here.
-Kenvale College has a dedicated consumer protection officer to assist students available at firstname.lastname@example.org.

 For details on Smart & Skilled contract and policies, please refer to the website here.